 To help overcome such unforeseen situations and to boost Mac performance, Systweak has developed a fantastic tool called Cleanup My System.
-As the name explains, this powerful Mac optimizer helps declutter your Mac, remove junk files, old downloads, detect old/large files you no longer need, and a lot more.
+As the name entails, this powerful Mac optimizer helps declutter your Mac, remove junk files, old/large files, manage startup items you no longer need, and a lot more.

 1. Download Cleanup My System on your Machine.
 The application works perfectly well on macOS 10.11 or later.

-2. From the main dashboard, under the Smart Cleanup module, click on the Start Scan button and wait for the process to get finished.
+2. From the main dashboard, under the One-Click Care module, hit the Start Scan button and wait for the process to get finished.

 3. Once the system is scanned; you can find the results divided into different categories to reclaim space and enhance overall speed and performance.